maisjab1/python-Ethical-hacking/arp_spoofer/README.md

 This project is a Python-based ARP spoofing tool developed for educational purposes and authorized network security testing.
 It demonstrates how Address Resolution Protocol (ARP) poisoning can manipulate ARP tables within a local network.

-The tool continuously sends forged ARP replies between two hosts, causing each host to associate the attacker's MAC address with the other host's IP address creating a Man In the Middle attack.
+The tool continuously sends forged ARP replies between two hosts, causing each host to associate the attacker's MAC address with the other host's IP address.

 ## ✨ Features